Efrat-Taig/eraser-inpainting-benchmark/README.md

 ## Dataset Composition
 The dataset consists of **100 images and their corresponding masks**, carefully curated to serve as a benchmark for object removal tasks.
 These images were sourced from three main areas:

-- **Generated Images**:  Created using Bria's generative platform during earlier experiments with object removal scenarios.
+- **Generated Images**:  Created using Bria's generative platform.
 You can generate similar images through Bria’s platform [here](https://platform.bria.ai/apps/text-to-image).
 - **Bria Repository Images**: Proprietary images from Bria, representing real-world use cases for object removal.
 - **Academic Images**: Sourced from academic projects such as the  [LAMA project](https://github.com/advimman/lama/tree/main) and [Inpaint Anything](https://github.com/geekyutao/Inpaint-Anything).